Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 ## Datasets

-### Title Abstracts from the Semantic Scholar Corpus
+### Title/Abstracts from the Semantic Scholar Corpus

 This dataset contains title/abstract pairs from the Semantic Scholar Corpus [  https://api.semanticscholar.org/corpus/ ].
 I attempted to filter out any papers in the biomedical domain, since title/abstract datasets for the biomedical domain already exists.
 Though many papers from that domain are still in the dataset, itcontains papers from a variety of fields.